scrapjs/jsxify/qa.md

 		- difficult to close

 - too custom solution: too many questions, too opinionated syntactic extension/practice over JSX
+- not a single JSX library supports such arguments, that is rather a hack
+- conceptually there is contradiction: Uppercase classes/components create elements/instances
+- occupying element as a tag, we still leave room for property eg. `jsx-mount`: we always can validly pass mount as a property.

 ### 5. Return html/vdom